dreamit-de/graphql-server/README.md

 **Warning!**
 Setting both `defaultValidationRules` and `customValidationRules` options to `[]` will disable validation.
-This might result in unexpected responses that are hard to use for requestors like api users or Frontends.
+This might result in unexpected responses that are hard to use for requestors like API users or frontends.

 ```typescript
 import {NoSchemaIntrospectionCustomRule} from 'graphql'